idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/Modules/TensorMechanics/LineElementMaster/CommonLineElementAction.md

-# CommonTensorMechanicsAction
+# Common Line Element Master Action

+## Description

-This action adds the parameters supplied at the `[Modules/TensorMechanics/LineElementMaster]` level as defaults for all the subblocks within the LineElementMaster block.
+This `CommonLineElement` action adds the parameters supplied at the `[Modules/TensorMechanics/LineElementMaster]` level as defaults for all the subblocks within the LineElementMaster block.
+See the description, example use, and parameters on the [LineElementMaster](/LineElementMaster/index.md) action system page.